UNIT

 Written Reflection

-Students write a two or three paragraph response answering the question ‘What is a “good death?’.
+Students read the article and write a two or three paragraph response answering the question ‘What is a “good death?’.

 Extension